Modem vs. Router: Should You Buy or Rent?

-- Renting a modem and router is convenient and comes with free tech support, but some ISPs charge substantial fees each month.
+• Renting a modem and router is convenient and comes with free tech support, but some ISPs charge substantial monthly fees that outweigh the overall price of buying these devices.

 Renting vs. Buying a Modem and Router